Forging: Forging of magnesium

 Magnesium alloys are more difficult to forge due to their low plasticity, low sensitivity to strain rates and narrow forming temperature.
-Using semi-open die hot forging with a three-slide forging press (TSFP) has become a newly developed forging method for Mg-Al alloy AZ31, commonly used in forming aircraft brackets.
+Using semi-open die hot forging with a three-slide forging press (TSFP) has become a newly developed forging method for Mg–Al alloy AZ31, commonly used in forming aircraft brackets.
 This forging method has shown to improve tensile properties but lacks uniform grain size.
 Even though the application of magnesium alloys increases by 15–20% each year in the aerospace and automotive industry, forging magnesium alloys with specialized dies is expensive and an unfeasible method to produce parts for a mass market.
 Instead, most magnesium alloy parts for industry are produced by casting methods.

 Equipment

 The most common type of forging equipment is the hammer and anvil.
 Principles behind the hammer and anvil are still used today in drop-hammer equipment.
 The principle behind the machine is simple: raise the hammer and drop it or propel it into the workpiece, which rests on the anvil.
 The main variations between drop-hammers are in the way the hammer is powered; the most common being air and steam hammers.
 Drop-hammers usually operate in a vertical position.
-The main reason for this is excess energy (energy that isn't used to deform the workpiece) that isn't released as heat or sound needs to be transmitted to the foundation.
+The main reason for this is excess energy (energy that is not used to deform the workpiece) that is not released as heat or sound needs to be transmitted to the foundation.
 Moreover, a large machine base is needed to absorb the impacts.

 To overcome some shortcomings of the drop-hammer, the counterblow machine or impactor is used.
 In a counterblow machine both the hammer and anvil move and the workpiece is held between them.
 Here excess energy becomes recoil.
 This allows the machine to work horizontally and have a smaller base.
 Other advantages include less noise, heat and vibration.
 It also produces a distinctly different flow pattern.
 Both of these machines can be used for open-die or closed-die forging.

 Forging presses

 A forging press, often just called a press, is used for press forging.
 There are two main types: mechanical and hydraulic presses.
 Mechanical presses function by using cams, cranks and/or toggles to produce a preset (a predetermined force at a certain location in the stroke) and reproducible stroke.
 Due to the nature of this type of system, different forces are available at different stroke positions.
 Mechanical presses are faster than their hydraulic counterparts (up to 50 strokes per minute).
 Their capacities range from 3 to 160 MN (300 to 18,000 short tons-force).
-Hydraulic presses use fluid pressure and a piston to generate force.
+Hydraulic presses, such as the four-die device, use fluid pressure and a piston to generate force.
 The advantages of a hydraulic press over a mechanical press are its flexibility and greater capacity.
 The disadvantages include a slower, larger, and costlier machine to operate.

 The roll forging, upsetting, and automatic hot forging processes all use specialized machinery.